rubygems/rubygems.github.io/_posts/2015-01-30-rewriting-history.md

 # FAQ

 ## Why should I care?
-Everyone that has a PR on the rubygems.org repo, should rebase the PR against the new history.
+Everyone that has a PR on the RubyGems.org repo, should rebase the PR against the new history.
 Also if you have a local clone of the repo, you can either delete and clone it again, or just `git pull`.

 ## How do I install the gems?
 Nothing changed, still `bundle install` will do its job.

 ## How do I update a gem?
 Just run `bundle update gem_name`, and send a PR with changes to `Gemfile` and `Gemfile.lock` only.
 There is no need to update the `vendor/cache` folder anymore, or to send a PR to the vendor repo.
-The rubygems team will make sure to update the vendor folder.
+The RubyGems team will make sure to update the vendor folder.